ShellRuner/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ***Task5 :5.Numbers
    Write a program that prints all single digit numbers of base 10 starting from 0,followed by a new line.

+***Task6 :6.Numberz
+    Write a program that prints all single numbers of base 10 ,you can only use the putchar function twice in your code.